ckurau/naive-mean-reversion/README-nmr.md

 ## Optimism Bias Warnings

-V48's 24.38% CAGR is the in-sample ceiling, not the live expectation.
+V7.3's 27.64% combined CAGR is the in-sample ceiling, not the live expectation.

 | Source | Estimated CAGR Impact |
 |---|---|